The insider advice on this page is from one of Wendy’s Trusted Travel Experts for South America: Tom Damon of Southwind Adventures.

-Until Awasi in Chile opened in 2013, staying at a top lodge inside Torres del Paine National Park meant that you’d have to share your outdoor excursions with up to eight other hotel guests per guide.
+Until Awasi opened in 2013, staying at a top lodge inside Torres del Paine National Park meant that you’d have to share your outdoor excursions with up to eight other hotel guests per guide.
 But now, with Awasi, you can go it alone (with a guide).
 Situated on a private reserve adjacent to the park, the lodge has just 12 spacious bungalows, and each comes with its own private guide and vehicle so you can explore the remote corners of the park at your own pace—and you get access to off-the-beaten-path valleys such as Baguales, known for herds of wild horses and a petrified forest.
 Families can explore together or select different half- or full-day excursions.
 It’s a little more expensive than the two other high-end properties inside the park (Explora and Tierra Patagonia), but you avoid the shared group packages at those lodges and Explora’s preset arrival dates.

 Best bang-for-your-buck estancia